BUEB Main page

 International Economy and Business

-8. Internationalization Strategies.
-Why might all three elements of the strategic tripod be relevant in an internationalization strategy?
-Outline the possible internationalization processes of companies, particularly in recent decades.
+Internationalisation strategies, the relevance of all three elements of the strategic tripod in internationalisation strategies, and the possible internationalisation processes of firms over recent decades.

 International Studies